Rustam-Z/big-data/Big Data/big_data.md

 **Performance tuning**
 - **Data serialization**
     - Less memory, faster operations
+    - Serialization in Java allows us to convert an Object to stream of bytes that we can send over the network or save it as file or store in DB for later usage.
+Deserialization = Object stream to Java Object
     - `conf.set("spark.serializer", "org.apache.spark.serializer.KryoSerializer")
 - **Memory tuning**
     - the amount of memory used by your objects